stitchfix/log_weasel/README.md

 # Log Weasel

-Instrument Rails and supported 3rd-party libraries (e.g. Resque, Pwwka) with shared transaction IDs to trace execution of a unit of work across applications and application instances.
+Instrument Rails and supported 3rd-party libraries (e.g. Resque, Sidekiq) with shared transaction IDs to trace execution of a unit of work across applications and application instances.

 ## JavaScript